-Providers may obtain copies of Updates listed in the Updates listed in the Updates is listed in the Updates is listed in the Updates is listed in the Updates swell as navigate to other Medicaid information available on the Portal.
+Providers may obtain copies of Updates listed in the Updates listed in the Updates summary from the ForwardHealth Portal.
+A Web address that directly links providers to a list of each month's Updates is listed in the Update Summary.
+Providers may then print specific articles to keep on paper as well as navigate to other Medicaid information available on the Portal.